-- The Boards reserve the right to close the Offers and to accept Applications and issue New Shares at any time prior to 28 November 2020.
+- Each of the Boards reserves the right to close the Offers in respect of either Company and to accept Applications and issue New Shares at any time prior to 19 August 2021.
 The Offers will close earlier if fully subscribed. - The results of the Offers will be announced to the London Stock Exchange through a Regulatory Information Service. - Dealing is expected to commence in New Shares within ten business days of allotments and share and tax certificates are expected to be dispatched within fourteen business days of allotments.